mdeguzis/SteamOS-Tools/README.md

 Default branch - "stable" work that gets PRs, fixes, priority over all other branches.
 `brewmaster`
 Now that Jessie is stable, evaluation of the Brewmaster SteamOS release and packages is underway. **Not** recommended for use.
-`brewmaster-beta`
-Based on the brewmaster-beta repo for SteamOS "V2". **Not** recommended for use.
-This is where the most active changes will occur until Brewmaster becomes more stable.
-`testing`
+`testing-a`
+Branch where new scripts are made, larger alterations to existing ones implemented, and more for alchemist `testing-b`
-Branch where new scripts are made, larger alterations to existing ones implemented, and more.
+Branch where new scripts are made, larger alterations to existing ones implemented, and more for brewmaster

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page